johnae/role_playing/README.md

     end

-Basically a role is a class inheriting from RolePlayer::Role, roles can also be defined by themselves(outside a context) like this:
+Basically a role is a class inheriting from RolePlaying::Role, roles can also be defined by themselves(outside a context) like this:

-    class MyRole < RolePlayer::Role
+    class MyRole < RolePlaying::Role
       def my_additional_method
       end
     end

-    class MyOtherRole < RolePlayer::Role
+    class MyOtherRole < RolePlaying::Role
       def my_other_method
       end
     end